manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

 Let us try to understand how we performed in achieving the challenges described earlier:

-- [x] The primary commits only after ensuring that subsequent primaries can recover the value: the $f+1$ replicas store the acknowledged value in a resend list that can be sent to a subsequent primary in case of a view change
+- [x] The primary commits only after ensuring that subsequent primaries can recover the value: the $f+1$ replicas store the acknowledged value in a resend variable that can be sent to a subsequent primary in case of a view change
 - [ ] When a view-change is invoked, the new primary should *safely* be able to adopt a value that may have been committed: not described yet.
-- [x] The steady-state process should be *live*.
+- [x] The steady-state process should be *live*: when the primary is not faulty, it will be in sync with all other non-faulty replicas just like in the primary-backup protocol for crash failures.
+Hence, it will keep making progress.
+If the primary is faulty, we are not guaranteed to make progress; we will rely on the view-change mechanism then.
 - [ ] The view-change process should be *live*: not described yet.

 We now describe the view-change protocol to satisfy the other two constraints.